Saverio976/mesmots/CONTRIBUTING.md

 ### Requesting a feature

+- Create a new issue <https://github.com/Saverio976/mesmots/issues/new?template=feature_request.md>

+### Requesting a bug fix

-- Create a new issue <https://github.com/Saverio976/mesmots/issues/new>
+- Create a new issue <https://github.com/Saverio976/mesmots/issues/new?template=bug_report.md>

 ### Working on a issue